Primary Navigation Mobile

 Expert rating:

 The Suzuki Swift is part of a dying breed of light and simple small cars, and we love it for those reasons.
 Tipping the scales at less than a tonne in 2025 is a spectacular achievement for a car that can fit five.
-It's fun to drive, the mild-hybrid setup keeps it frugal to run, and the equipment levels are generous.
+It's fun to drive, the mild-hybrid setup keeps it frugal to run, and the equipment levels are exceedingly generous.

 Best of all, finance offers for the Swift are simply stunning.
 An attractive 0% APR rate is available across the entire range, including the Ultra model with its automatic air conditioning and electric folding door mirrors.
 We just wish the all-wheel drive ALLGRIP model was as competitively priced.

-Read our full Suzuki Swift Hybrid review
+To find out more, read our full Suzuki Swift review

 Suzuki Swift Mild Hybrid Ultra